Covariant formulation of refracted gravity: Refracted gravity as a scalar-tensor theory

 At small distances, we find

 with the scalar field

 At large distances from the source, the scalar field $\varphi$ and the gravitational field $d\Phi/dr$ satisfy the implicit relation

-with $\rho(r)=\rho_s(r)+\rho_\mathrm{bg}$.
+with $\rho(r)=\rho_\mathrm{s}(r)+\rho_\mathrm{bg}$.
 This relation sets the acceleration scale

-In regions where $d\Phi/dr\gg a_\Xi$, the gravitational field $d\Phi/dr\simeq -(1/2)d\ln\varphi/dr$ has a similar dependence to that at small distances (Eqs.~\ref{eq:PhiCloseSource} and \ref{eq:varphiCloseSource}).
+In regions where $d\Phi/dr\gg a_\Xi$, the gravitational field $d\Phi/dr\simeq -(1/2)d\ln\varphi/dr$ has a similar dependence of the field at small distances (Eqs.~\ref{eq:PhiCloseSource} and \ref{eq:varphiCloseSource}).
 In regions where $d\Phi/dr\ll a_\Xi$, the RG acceleration deviates from the Newtonian acceleration.

 This result resembles the starting hypothesis of MOND, that introduces the acceleration scale $a_0$ to separate the Newtonian from the modified gravity regimes.
 Moreover, in Sect.~\ref{Sec:RRGCosmology}, we find $\Xi \sim \Lambda$.
 We thus find that $a_\Xi \sim 10^{-10}$~m~s$^{-2}$, in the limit $2\Xi\gg 8\pi G\rho/\varphi$, that occurs at large distances from the source.
-The existence of this acceleration scale has been confirmed by a wealth of observations on the scale of galaxies (e.g. \cite{deMartino:2020gfi, McGaugh:2020ppt, Chae:2020vlk, McGaugh:2018, McGaugh:2016leg}).
+The existence of this acceleration scale appears in a number of observations on the scale of galaxies \citep[see, e.g.,][]{deMartino:2020gfi, McGaugh:2020ppt, Chae:2020vlk, McGaugh:2016leg, McGaugh:2018, Merritt:2020pwe}.
 Indeed, the dynamics of disk and elliptical galaxies in the low-acceleration regime is described in the RG framework without requiring the existence of dark matter \citep{Cesare+20,Cesare+21}.
+Nevertheless, some of the phenomenology predicted by MOND in the low-acceleration regime, set by an acceleration scale $a_0$ independent of the source, like the radial acceleration relation \citep{McGaugh:2016leg}, appears to be inconsistent with the rotation curves of dwarf disk spirals and low-surface brightness galaxies \citep{DiPaolo:2018mae, Santos-Santos:2019vrw}.
+These tensions might suggest that the acceleration scale could indeed depend on the source, as it happens for $a_\Xi$ in CRG.